es-axiom/enliven/docs/redux-structure.md

 ###Messages API Response Actions###

-* receiveAllMessages
+* receiveMessage
   1. invoked from API callback
-  2. the MessagesReducer updates Messages in app state
+  2. the MessageReducer adds message to state

 * removeMessage
   1. invoked from API callback